rhezab/Context-Dependent-Gating-RNN/README.md

 # Context-Dependent Gating for RNNs

+Fork to try to do this without task identity information.

 This code accompanies our paper:
 > Alleviating catastrophic forgetting using context-dependent gating and synaptic stabilization
 > Nicolas Y. Masse, Gregory D. Grant, David J. Freedman